top of page

 It's a beautiful structure, so as a tourist just taking pictures would suffice.
 You go inside only if you're seriously into Spanish history.
 Entry is free.

-I mean no offence but this place was quite boring.
-We stepped inside and stepped right back out to make better utilization of our limited time in Seville.
+I mean no offence, but this place was quite boring.
+We stepped inside and stepped right back out to make better utilisation of our limited time in Seville.

 Plaza de Espana

-This awe-inspiring semi-circular plaza is a delight to watch with its colourful, vibrant facade, collonades and a huge fountain in the centre.
-There are footbridges and canals, a moat surrounding the main structure, and the entire building has 48 alcoves, each of them representing a Spanish province.
+The plaza is a delight to watch with its colourful, vibrant facade, colonnades and a huge fountain in the centre.
+There are footbridges and canals, a moat surrounding the main structure, and the entire building has 48 alcoves, each of which represents a Spanish province.
 Tourists can hire rowing boats and sail around in the moat.
 Entry to the plaza is free.

 The plaza is situated in Maria Luisa Park, spread over a sprawling 50,000 square feet.
 The park is as delightful as the plaza.
 There are small ponds, palm trees and beautifully landscaped gardens.

-Take the horse carriage into the Old Town.
-The ride was not too expensive and just fun and informative.
-Our carriage driver doubled up as a driver and a tour guide, giving us interesting insights into the history of the plaza.
+Entry into the plaza is free.
+The ride was not too expensive, it was fun and informative.
+Our carriage driver, who also served as a tour guide, provided us with interesting insights into the plaza's history.

 Metropol Parasol